danmbrown/city-of-whispers/Lists.md

 - [Rumors](#rumors)

 ## <a id="backdrops"></a>Backdrops
 To set up your campaign, it may be useful to identify a backdrop, a recent event or happening that frames the action and position of the city.

-Roll a d8 three times, combining one word from each list.
+Either before you create the city or afterward, roll a d8 three times, combining one word from each list.
+Discuss the resulting phrase and tease out what it means for your campaign.

+If you've already created the city, go around the table and have each person suggest one change or addition based on the backdrop.

+If you haven't yet created the city, as you add elements, have the Magistrate ask what effect the backdrop has on the element you add.

 | d8 | A | B | C |
 | :-: | :-- | :-- | :-- |